Zinnia: sowing, planting and care

 Zinnia elegans Polar Bear Seeds

-Superb large zinnia variety with huge flowers.
-Brings elegant touch to border.
-Also excellent in bouquets.
+A superb large-zinnia variety with huge flowers.
+It brings a touch of elegance to the bed.
+Also superb in bouquets.

 • Flowering time August to November